-Alternately, if you are using a third-party application recovery agent, use the standard capability of that agent to keep a subset of critical VMs up-to-date.
+Alternately, if you’re using a third-party application recovery agent, use the standard capability of that agent to keep a subset of critical VMs up-to-date.

-To manage costs, suspend VMs that do not need to be updated as frequently, like your application or web servers.
+To manage costs, suspend VMs that don’t need to be updated as frequently, like your application or web servers.

 Attach a public IP address to the network appliance in the environment.